Kurrupt68/TBHMV4-Notes/TBHM V4  APPLICATION ANALYSIS NOTES.md

 	-  Newsletter
 	-  Affiliate Programs.
 	-  Domain Monitoring.
-`Tools :`  [Feroxbuster](https://github.com/epi052/feroxbuster),[ffuf](https://github.com/ffuf/ffuf), [gobuster](https://github.com/OJ/gobuster)  (Use Which ever works for you xD )
+`Tools :`  [Feroxbuster](https://github.com/epi052/feroxbuster),[ffuf](https://github.com/ffuf/ffuf), [gobuster](https://github.com/OJ/gobuster)  (Use Whichever works for you xD )
 `wordlists:` [Assetnote Wordlists ](https://wordlists.assetnote.com)

 ## Application Analysis
-Here, you want to answer the following questions based on the applications design/functionalities.
+Here, you want to answer the following questions based on the design/functionalities of the application.
 -  1. How Does the Application Pass Data?
 		- Parameter values? or  Routes?
 -  2. How and Where does the Application talk about users?
-	-  Where ?
+	-  Where?
 		 - Cookies
 		-  API Calls
 	-   How?